MEGlr/Pattern-Recognition/README.md

 # Pattern-Recognition

-This repo contains the python notebooks for the lab exercises of the course "Pattern Recognition", which is part of the ECE-NTUA undergraduate program (9nth semester).
+This repo contains the code for the lab exercises of the course "Pattern Recognition", which is part of the ECE-NTUA undergraduate program (9nth semester).

 Course Description